PeterZs/seamless-parametrization-penner/README.md

 |`--use_delaunay` | Perform Newton in Delaunay connectivity | `true`|
 |`--fit_field` | Fit new cross field instead of using cones and field from file| `false`|

 The input mesh must be a manifold surface with a single connected component.
-The input cone and field files can be generated with `bin/generate_frame_field`, or they can generated algorithmically at runtime with the `--fit_field` flag.
+The input cone and field files can be generated with `bin/generate_frame_field`, or they can generated algorithmically at runtime with the `--fit_field` flag. `.ffield` and `.rosy` field formats are also supported.
 The output is a refined mesh with a parameterization and a file of metric coordinate values.

 ## Figure Reproduction